What are the benefits of participating in high school athletics?

 Tell me about summer sports camps?

 Summer is a good time to try out a sport, develop athletic skills and do the specific conditioning exercises needed for optimum performance as you prepare for the team tryouts.
 Summer Camps are offered by most sports.
-A brochure is available that offers prices, dates, and times for all summer camps offered.
-At 8th grade family night, coaches will be available after this meeting to answer your questions about summer camp
+Our Summer Camp Flyer available at https://universityhigh.iusd.org/athletics/summer-athletic-camps provides dates, times, prices, and coach contact information for all summer camps offered.
+Directions for registering for summer camp can be found on the flyer as well.

 What is the Off Season Sports course?